Replace Vs Restore Old Furniture

 - Towel dry it.
 Let it air dry completely before applying any finish.
-The time this takes depends on the size of the item and viscosity of the wood.
+The time this takes depends on the size of the item and the viscosity of the wood.

-Once you clean it, you may find white rings, dents, dings, scraps missing or cracks.
+Once you clean it, you may find white rings, dents, dings, scraps missing, or cracks.
 You’ll find an easy fix for all of these below.

 - White rings: Spread petroleum jelly over the ring.
 Let the jelly work overnight.
 It penetrates the surface and lightens or removes rings.
 You probably already have some in your house, too.
 If it doesn’t work, try a specialty product like Liberon Ring Remover or Homax White Ring Remover.
 Buy a cute set of coasters and make everyone use one under future drinks served.

 - Paint spatters: Scrape off paint spatters using a razor blade.
 If you worry you may scrape the surface, just wrap masking tape around either end of the razor blade.
 Bend the blade slightly, so it curves a bit in the center.
 Holding the razor perpendicular to the surface, scrape the paint off.

 - Missing pieces: A little epoxy blended down to the surface level replaces a chip of wood or veneer.
 Once the epoxy dries, sand it levels with the surface.
 It will hold a finish or paint just as the wood will.
 If you have experience and your piece has a grain to it, you can use a razor blade to cut in grain-like marks on the wet epoxy.
 Go ahead and get fancy.
 You can always sand it down with an orbital sander if it doesn’t work out.